 Permissive Environment

 Gunfire rippled across the morning calm of Jalalabad today.
-From what we have learned there were up to four gunmen on the lose.
-Two were detected when they walking into he Nangarhar Hotel armed with AK 47’s and pistols.
+From what we have learned there were up to four gunmen who attacked the Nangarhar Hotel.
+Two were detected when they walking into the Hotel armed with AK 47’s and pistols.
 There was a Provincial Directors workshop in progress which was probably the intended target.
 As they walked up to the hotel they were identified and challenged by one of the 20 or so ANP soldiers who mill about the area and the lead gunmen opened fire.
 He hit the closest policemen who in turn shot the first bad guy dead and the second bad guy retreated up to the second floor and barricaded himself in his room.
 The Provincial Directors bailed out of the second story windows with at least one being directed to exit the building by the surviving gunman.
 So maybe they weren’t the target???
 The police start to hammer away at the room and wounded the guy has holed up in and after 20 minutes he surrendered and is now in custody.
-Reportedly there may have been two accomplices who got away.
+Reportedly there may have been two more accomplices who got away.

 Initial reports in the press reported this to be an assassination attempt on the Governor of Nangarhar Province, Gul Agha Shirzai, but he was not anywhere near the action.
 It is not clear to what this mornings dust up was all about.
 To show you how things work in Afghanistan the local ANSO guy reported that it was unclear what this attack was about or who the target was.
 In Kabul that report morphed into an attempt on the Governor, who was supposedly driving to the hotel, by two suicide bombers on the Afghan evening news.
 Now all sorts of Kabul based PSC’s are reporting similar nonsense in their country threat intel reports.
 The sole exception is Tundra Security because the Bot went to the scene to get the story first hand.
-One thing is clear – the gunmen were (as if often the case) as mind numbingly amateur as a guys with a guns can be.
+One thing is clear – the gunmen were (as if often the case) as amateur as a guys with a guns can be.
 There were no suicide vest or explosives on either them.

 Battle damage to the second deck of the Nangarhar Hotel where the cover man retreated to after he was engaged by the ANP.
 Photo by Shem Bot